 Deductions continue while you are on an authorized, paid leave of absence.

 If you end employment at the UW, you keep all of the accumulations in your UW Retirement Plan—including the UW matching funds.
 You can contact your record keeper directly if you wish to roll your savings into another retirement plan or Individual Retirement Account (IRA).
 You will have the same income options as all retirees who actively participate in the UWRP.
 However only those retiring from active service in a UWRP-eligible appointment are considered to be retirees of the UW, with rights and privileges of UWRP retirement.

 To access funds upon ending UW employment:

 These rules apply to any request for a distribution from the UWRP, regardless of whether money is rolled to another retirement plan or IRA, or any other distribution is made.

-Contact your fund sponsor directly to roll your savings into another retirement plan or Individual Retirement Account (IRA).
+Contact your record keeper directly to roll your savings into another retirement plan or Individual Retirement Account (IRA).

 Take advantage of the guidance, education, and tools that Fidelity offers to help you maximize your savings and plan for a successful retirement.

 The Voluntary Investment Plan (VIP) is an optional, unmatched retirement savings plan available to most UWRP participants who wish to save a higher percentage of their salary than the UWRP offers.
 Learn about the VIP.